 - A case study on the company Falcon Waterfree Technologies

-- National Institute of Standards and Technology (NIST) website contains information about standards and technical regulations that have been agreed upon as part of various trade agreements.
+- The National Institute of Standards and Technology (NIST) website contains information about standards and technical regulations that have been agreed upon as part of various trade agreements.
 This information can be found within the site’s exporting section.

 - Notify U.S. is a free, web-based e-mail subscription service that offers U.S. entities (citizens, industries, organizations) an opportunity to review and comment on proposed foreign technical regulations that can affect their businesses and their access to international markets.